abusuioc/from-gms-to-hms/README.md

+### Step 2: Create listings for each app

+Similar to GP, you'll basically create a new app in AG -> *My apps* and customize its appearance on the store: upload an icon, descriptions, screenshots and so on.
+Explanations are provided directly in the portal, but if you ever get stuck you can find the full documentation [here]( https://developer.huawei.com/consumer/en/doc/distribution/app/agc-create_app).

+I would like to quickly explain the concept of a [project](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-project-introduction).
+A project is a collection of resources and settings such as: API management, user and apps data, data storage location, authorized app signatures, etc. A project can contain multiple apps that share the same configuration.
+On AG each app is identified by an appId and has a unique package name.

+Projects are needed *only* when a HMS integration is planned.

-### Step 2: Publish the apps - as they are - on AppGallery
+### Step 3: Publish the apps - as they are - on AppGallery

-This step is optional as you can directly skip to step 3 if you wish to integrate HMS in your apps now.
+This step is optional as you can directly skip to *step_4* if you wish to integrate HMS in your apps now.

 But there could be 2 reasons why this step would still make sense.